wawudab/Kaggle-DL/README.md

 # Kaggle-DL
-Introduction to Deep Learning
+Introduction to Deep Learning.
-My projects on Kaggle in DL
+My projects on Kaggle in DL.